cfpb/regtech-deployments/GHA_Codebuild_Runner.md

 ### Misc

 For passing `Github Action` variables to `Codebuild`, you can use the `env-vars-for-codebuild` option in the [AWS Codebuild Marketplace Action](https://github.com/marketplace/actions/aws-codebuild-run-build-action-for-github-actions#aws-codebuild-run-build-for-github-actions) for Github Actions.
-This Marketplace Action also provides auto-triggering Codebuild from Github pull requests, mergers etc...
+This Marketplace Action also provides auto-triggering Codebuild project without using codebuild runners from Github pull requests, mergers etc...